iTwin/reality-capture/python/README.md

 If you don’t have a ProjectWise project you will need to create one.
 [This video](https://learn.bentley.com/app/VideoPlayer/LinkToIndividualCourse?LearningPathID=109270&CourseId=114330&MediaID=5006537") shows a step by step of how to do this at [CONNECT Center](https://connect.bentley.com/).

 A general tutorial of how to register to the iTwin platform and how to create an application can be found [here](https://developer.bentley.com/tutorials/register-and-modify-application/).
-When creating the application for the RDA service, choose **Digital Twin Management** and **Reporting & Insights** as API associations.
-It should have at least `realitydataanalysis:modify`, `realitydata:read`, `realitydata:modify` and `realitydataanalysis:read` as Allowed scopes.
+When creating the application for the RDA service, choose **Reality Capture**, **Digital Twin Management** and **Reporting & Insights** as API associations.
+It should have at least `contextcapture:modify`, `contextcapture:read`,`realitydataanalysis:modify`, `realitydataanalysis:read`, `realitydata:modify` and `realitydata:read` as Allowed scopes.
 Other scopes won’t interfere with the service.

 Choose the Application type as `Desktop/Mobile` and as redirect URIs register both `http://127.0.0.1:8080/sign-oidc` and `http://localhost:8080/sign-oidc`.